top of page

 Please give me an example of Visceral Manipulation:

-How do I find a physical therapist that can perform visceral manipulation?
+How do I find a therapist who can perform visceral manipulation?

 Visceral Manipulation review NM